 - Great selection of safari lodges

-- Game viewing includes game drives, walking and horse-backed safaris
+- Game viewing includes game drives, walking and horseback safaris

-Amboseli National Park is on the Tanzanian border, just north-west of Mount Kilimanjaro (Kili as it's known to locals), and provides the most iconic and majestic views of the world's tallest free-standing mountain.
-It's probably one of the most photographed wildlife areas in the world: you'll see it typically showing huge herds of game pictured in front of the backdrop of snow-capped Kili.
+Amboseli National Park is on the Tanzanian border, just northwest of Mount Kilimanjaro (or Kili as it's known to locals), and provides the most iconic and majestic views of the world's highest free-standing mountain.
+It's probably one of the most photographed wildlife areas in the world.
+You'll see it typically showing huge herds of game pictured in front of the backdrop of snow-capped Kili.

-Great choice of lodges & game viewing options
+Great choice of lodges and game viewing options

-There is a good choice of luxury lodges at Amboseli and you have the option to go on game drives, horse-back safaris and guided bush walks with experienced guides and rangers.
-The game viewing is not quite on par with Maasai Mara as it's a much smaller park, but you're likely to see the classical big mammals: elephant, lion, buffalo, leopard, cheetah, spotted hyena, giraffe, several antelope species and other plains animals.
+There is a good choice of luxury lodges at Amboseli and you have the option to go on game drives, horseback safaris and guided bush walks with experienced guides and rangers.
+The game viewing is not quite on par with Masai Mara as it's a much smaller park, but you're likely to see the big African mammals; elephant, lion, buffalo, leopard, cheetah, spotted hyena, giraffe, several antelope species and other plains animals.
 Birding is very respectable with over 300 species recorded here.

-Amboseli is about 200 kms from Nairobi and is often included on safari itineraries as it's easy to get to by road or air.
-It makes a good combination with safaris to Maasai Mara and Tsavo National Park as well as parks in neighbouring Tanzania like Mount Kilimanjaro, Arusha and the more famous Serengeti, Tarangire and Ngorongoro Crater.
+Amboseli is about 200 km from Nairobi and is often included on safari itineraries as it's easy to get to by road or air.
+It combines well with safaris to Maasai Mara and Tsavo National Park as well as parks in neighbouring Tanzania like Mount Kilimanjaro, Arusha and the more famous Serengeti, Tarangire and Ngorongoro Crater.